JordanMarr/Fable.GroupingPanel/README.md

-`groupCollapsed` | A bool that will determine whether the group will be collapsed by default | No `groupCollapsedIf` | An expression based on the `for` item that will determine whether a group will be collapsed | No `groupSortBy` | An expression based on the `for` item that will sort a group in ascending order | No `groupSortBy` | An expression based on the `for` item that will sort a group in descending order | No `groupColor` | Overrides the bg color - only applies when using the default group header template | No `select` | This defines the item template | Yes
+`groupCollapsed` | A bool that will determine whether the group will be collapsed by default | No `groupCollapsedIf` | An expression based on the `for` item that will determine whether a group will be collapsed | No `groupSortBy` | An expression based on the `for` item that will sort a group in ascending order | No `groupSortByDescending` | An expression based on the `for` item that will sort a group in descending order | No `groupColor` | Overrides the bg color - only applies when using the default group header template | No `select` | This defines the item template | Yes